-The Defendants
+Defendants

-12. Defendants are individuals and entities who, upon information and belief, reside in the People's Republic of China or other foreign jurisdictions.
+17. Defendants are individuals and entities who, upon information and belief, reside in the People's Republic of China or other foreign jurisdictions.
 Defendants conduct business throughout the United States, including within the state of Illinois and in this Judicial District, through the operation of fully interactive commercial websites and online commercial marketplaces operating under the Defendant Internet Stores.
 Each Defendant targets the United States, including Illinois, and has offered to sell and, on information and belief, has sold and continues to sell infringing products to consumers within the United States, including Illinois and in this Judicial District.

-13. Defendants are an interrelated group of infringers and counterfeiters who create numerous Defendant Internet Stores and design these stores to appear to be selling genuine products, while actually selling inferior imitations of Plaintiff's products, and/or to knowingly and willfully manufacturing, importing, distributing, offering for sale, and selling infringing products.
-The Defendant Internet Stores share unique identifiers, such as common design elements, the same or similar counterfeit products offered for sale, similar counterfeit product descriptions, the same or substantially similar shopping cart platforms, accepted payment methods, check-out methods, lack of contact information, and identically or similarly priced counterfeit products and volume sale discounts.
+18. Defendants are an interrelated group of infringers and counterfeiters who create numerous Defendant Internet Stores and design these stores to appear to be selling genuine Products, while they actually sell inferior imitations of Plaintiff's Products.
+Defendants also knowingly and willfully manufacture, import, distribute, offer for sale, and sell infringing products.
+The Defendant Internet Stores share unique identifiers, such as common design elements, the same or similar counterfeit products that they offer for sale, similar counterfeit product descriptions, the same or substantially similar shopping cart platforms, accepted payment methods, check-out methods, lack of contact information, and identically or similarly priced counterfeit products and volume sale discounts.
 As such, the Defendant Internet Stores establish a logical relationship between them and suggest that Defendants' illegal operations arise out of the same transaction or occurrence.
 The tactics used by Defendants to conceal their identities and the full scope of their counterfeiting operation make it virtually impossible for Plaintiff to learn the precise scope and the exact interworking of their counterfeit network.
-If Defendants provide additional credible information regarding their identities, Plaintiff will take appropriate steps to amend this Complaint.
+If Defendants provide additional credible information regarding their identities, Plaintiff will take appropriate steps to amend the Complaint.

 IV.
-THE DEFENDANTS' UNLAWFUL CONDUCT
+DEFENDANTS' UNLAWFUL CONDUCT

-14. The success of Plaintiff's brand has resulted in significant infringement and counterfeiting.
-Consequently, Plaintiff has identified numerous marketplace listings on ecommerce platforms such as, but not limited to, commerce sales, including e-commerce internet stores like those of Defendants, have resulted in a sharp increase in the shipment of unauthorized products into the United States.
+19. The success of Plaintiff's brand has resulted in significant infringement and counterfeiting.
+Consequently, Plaintiff has identified numerous marketplace listings on e-commerce platforms such as, but not limited to, like those of Defendants, have resulted in a sharp increase in the shipment of unauthorized products into the United States.
 See Exhibit 2, U.S. Customs and Border Protection, Intellectual Property Rights Seizure Statistics, Fiscal Year 2021.
-According to Customs and Border Patrol's ("CBP") report, over 90% of all CBP intellectual property seizures were smaller international mail and express shipments (as opposed to large shipping containers).
+According to Custom and Border Patrol's ("CBP") report, over 90% of all CBP intellectual property seizures were smaller international mail and express shipments (as opposed to large shipping containers).
 Id.
 Approximately 60% of CBP seizures originated from mainland China and Hong Kong.
 Id.
 Counterfeit and pirated products account for billions of dollars in economic losses, resulting in tens of thousands of lost jobs for legitimate businesses and broader economic losses, including lost tax revenue.
-Id.

-, which include the Defendant Aliases and which have been offering for sale, completing sales, and exporting illegal products to consumers in this Judicial District and throughout the United States.
-Defendants have persisted in creating the Defendant Aliases.
-E-
+, that include the Defendant Aliases and which have been offering for sale, completing sales, and exporting illegal products to consumers in this Judicial District and throughout the United States.
+Defendants have persisted in creating Defendant Aliases.
+E-commerce sales, including e-commerce internet stores